esl/MongooseIM/doc/open-extensions/inbox.md

 * variable `end`: End date for the result set (value: ISO timestamp)
 * variable `order`: Order by timestamp (values: `asc`, `desc`)
 * variable `hidden_read`: Show only conversations with unread messages (values: `true`, `false`)
+* variable `box`: Indicate which box is desired.
+Supported are `all`, `inbox`, and `archive`.
+More boxes can be implemented, see [mod_inbox – Boxes](../modules/mod_inbox.md#modulesmod_inboxboxes)
-* variable `archive`: whether to query the archive inbox. `true` means querying only the archive box, `false` means querying only the active box.
+* variable `archive` [deprecated, prefer `box`]: whether to query the archive inbox. `true` means querying only the archive box, `false` means querying only the active box.
 If the flag is not set, it is assumed all entries are requested.
+This is kept for backwards compatibility reasons, use the `box` flag instead.

 They are encoded inside a standard XMPP [Data Forms] format.
 Dates must be formatted according to [XMPP Date and Time Profiles](https://xmpp.org/extensions/xep-0082.html).